JPhilipp/powerdalle/README.md

 # Prompt Inspirer

-Power Dall-E is integrated with Prompt Inspirer (also available via [PromptInspirer.com](https://promptinspirer.com/)), which includes over 10,000 items you can drag & drop together to make prompts.
+Power Dall-E is integrated with Prompt Inspirer (also available at [PromptInspirer.com](https://promptinspirer.com/)), which includes over 10,000 items you can drag & drop together to make prompts.

 [![Video](thumb-inspirer.png)](g2T3LDPkV-0)